DataFire/Integrations/integrations/generated/azure_service_map_arm_service_map/README.md

 * MachineGroup `object`: A user-defined logical grouping of machines.
   * etag `string`: Resource ETAG.
   * properties `object`: Resource properties.
+    * count `integer`: Count of machines in this group.
+The value of count may be bigger than the number of machines in case of the group has been truncated due to exceeding the max number of machines a group can handle.
     * displayName **required** `string`: User defined name for the group
+    * groupType `string` (values: unknown, azure-cs, azure-sf, azure-vmss, user-static): Type of the machine group
     * machines `array`: References of the machines in this group.
 The hints within each reference do not represent the current value of the corresponding fields.
 They are a snapshot created during the last time the machine group was updated.
       * items [MachineReferenceWithHints](#machinereferencewithhints)
   * etag `string`: Resource ETAG.
   * kind **required** `string` (values: machine, process, port, clientGroup, machineGroup): Additional resource type qualifier.